From Neon Glow to Liquid Flow, These Motion Trends Will Shape 2020

 “The use of Movement Response can substitute for audio.
 When we’re scrolling quickly through social media, we don’t have sound, so the graphics can imply where sound should be.”

 “The use of Movement Response can substitute for audio.
-When we’re scrolling quickly through social media, we don’t have sound, so the graphics can imply where sound should be,” says Paul McAniff, contributor outreach specialist for Adobe Stock.
+When we’re scrolling quickly through social media, we don’t have sound, so the graphics can imply where sound should be,” explains Paul McAniff, contributor outreach specialist for Adobe Stock.
 The effect can even slow people down long enough to turn on the sound and engage more deeply.

 Brands, including Pepsi and Red Bull, have embraced Movement Response in their campaigns.
 Rather famously, Taco Bell offered everyone (yes, everyone) free tacos with their “Steal a Base, Steal a Taco” promotion during the World Series, using a Movement Response technique to highlight base runners with flames, and then show tacos raining from the sky.